Social determinants of health in poverty: Gender

 Gender can determine health inequity in general health and particular diseases, and is especially magnified in poverty.
 Socioeconomic inequality is often cited as the fundamental cause for differential health outcomes among men and women.
-According to the World Health Organization, the health gap between the impoverished and other populations will only be closed if the lives of women are improved and gender inequalities are solved.
-Therefore, the WHO sees gender empowerment as key in achieving fair distribution of health.
+The health gap between the impoverished and other populations will only be closed if the lives of women are improved and gender inequalities are solved.
+Therefore, gender empowerment is key in achieving fair distribution of health.
 The rate at which girls and women die relative to men is higher in low- and middle-income countries than in high-income countries.

 "Globally, girls missing at birth and deaths from excess female mortality after birth add up to 6 million women a year, 3.9 million below the age of 60.
 Of the 6 million, one-fifth is never born, one-tenth dies in early childhood, one- fifth in the reproductive years, and two-fifths at older ages.
 Excess female deaths have persisted and even increased in countries immensely affected by the HIV/AIDS epidemic, like South Africa.
 In South Africa, excess female mortality between 10 and 50 years of age rose from close to zero to 74,000 deaths per year in 2008.
 In impoverished populations, there are pronounced differences in the types of illnesses and injuries men and women contract.
 According to Ward, poor women have more heart disease, diabetes, cancer, and infant mortality.
 Poor women also have significant comorbidity, or existence of two ailments, such as psychiatric disorders with psychoactive substance use.
 They are also at greater risk for contracting endemic conditions like tuberculosis, diabetes, and heart disease.
 Women of low socioeconomic status in urban areas are more liable to contract sexually transmitted diseases and have unplanned pregnancies.
-Global studies demonstrate that risk for contracting cervical cancer, exclusive to women, increases as socioeconomic status decreases.
+Global studies demonstrate that risk for contracting cervical cancer, exclusive to women, increases as socioeconomic status decreases."